 Prolonging The Life of A Guitar Pickup

 There are a few things that you can do to prolong the life of your guitar pickups.

-Some vintage guitar pickups are sought after because of the loss of magnetization and the way they sound.
+Some vintage guitar pickups are sought after because of the loss of magnetization.
+The way they sound becomes desirable.
 So if the guitar sounds fine, then there is no need for this service.

 In conclusion, guitar and bass pickups do wear out over time.
 But not like strings would, and will probably not need to be replaced in your lifetime.
 But if you feel that there is just something not right about your sound, it’s always best to visit a technician.